 If, on the other hand, you are unsure of where to begin and are looking for some recommendations, the following is a shortcut list to our three favorite podcasts for learning:

-In all modesty, we have to say that Hardcore History is the best podcast out there.
+We have to say that Hardcore History is the best podcast out there.
 Because each episode of Dan Carlin’s outstanding show is on par with an audiobook – both in terms of the production value and the level of the research – it’s almost unjust to call it a podcast.

 The fact that his most recent episodes have been moving towards five hours or more in length also doesn’t hurt the comparison very much either.

-Carlin’s passionate and varied delivery has the potential to make any subject interesting; however, he also has a knack for picking some of the most fascinating subjects, such as the rise and fall of the Mongol empire, the Punic Wars, the Cuban Missile Crisis, or World War II from the perspective of the Eastern Front, which is often overlooked.
+Carlin’s passionate and varied delivery has the potential to make any subject interesting; however, he also has a knack for picking some of the most fascinating subjects, such as the rise and fall of the Mongol Empire, the Punic Wars, the Cuban Missile Crisis, or World War II from the perspective of the Eastern Front, which is often overlooked.

 Recommended episodes include: